Who governs Mater?

-Mater Group is primarily governed by our board of Directors and the Mater Group Executive.
+Mater is primarily governed by our Board of Directors and the Mater Executive.
 Their collective leadership and expertise guide the direction of our organisation and ensure we stay true to our overarching Mission and Values.

 While we’ll always value and celebrate our historical ties and strong links with our original founders the Sisters of Mercy, the canonical responsibility of Mater Misericordiae Limited (which includes Mater Foundation and Mater Research) was officially transferred to Mercy Partners on 23 April 2013.

-However, this change in ownership does not alter the lasting legacy that the Sisters of Mercy have had, and will continue to have, on the way we deliver healthcare and respond to community need.
+However, this change in ownership does not alter the lasting legacy that the Sisters of Mercy have had, and will continue to have, on the way we deliver healthcare and respond to our community needs.